serina-yam/profile/content/cebu/day11/index.md

 I can't think of any English words, and it's difficult to put together what I want to say.

- I asked about 5 teachers which English-English dictionary they recommend, Merriam-Webster or Oxford.
+ I asked about 5 teachers which English-English dictionary they recommend, Merriam-Webster or Dictionary.com.
 As a result, many teachers recommended Merriam-Webster, so I'll use Merriam-Webster.
 However, I don't like using an English-English dictionary...